Twiddle Rocks Playstation Theatre in Times Square (Recap Video + Gallery)

 It was the first day of Twiddle’s two day run in New York City, which spanned from March 31 to April 1, and the rain was coming down hard.
 In fact it rained all weekend, but it stayed nice and cozy in the bottom of the futuristic Playstation Theatre.

 “Do you want to go to Time Square?”
 Ryan Dempsey, Twiddle’s keyboardist, asked Zdenek Gubb, Twiddle’s bassist, as they stood outside of New York City’s Playstation Theater.

 After a short pause Gubb answered, “Eh, not really.”
 Half smiling under his lime green beanie.

-That was an expected answer from a band member of Twiddle.
-If you think about it, it totally lines up with their lyrical intent.
-But the Vermont Natives went and checked it out anyway.
+That was an expected answer from a band member of Twiddle considering that checks out with the lyrical portrayal the band has painted for themselves, but the Vermont Natives went and checked it out anyway.

 The east coast rockers seemed very calm before an incredibly big show for them.
 Their new album, Plump

 II, will be released on April 28 and they were planning on show casing a few new tunes — their first in a year-and-a-half — and they definitely weren’t shy to bring out some heavy hitting sit-ins that really made for some scorching sets.
 Night two particularly stands out, both of which can be found on nugs.net.